 Like most of us, I look for “authentic” experiences when I travel, ones that don’t feel manufactured for tourists.
-Using that definition, a camel ride to a Moroccan desert camp filled with tents, carpeted ground covers, restrooms, food, and entertainment probably doesn’t cut it.
+Using that definition, a camel ride to a desert camp in Morocco filled with tents, carpeted ground covers, restrooms, food, and entertainment probably doesn’t cut it.
 But my camelback journey revealed that there’s more than one way to think about authenticity.

 I arrived with my two sons — Sumner (21) and Connor (18) — at the edge of the desert at Erg Chebbi (Big Dunes) as part of a four-day trek across Morocco with our driver, Abdul.
 I’m normally not a fan of tours, but in Morocco, it turned out to be the most efficient way to cover the vast distances between Marrakech and Fez.
 After dropping off our bags at the Auberge du Sud hotel in Erg Chebbi, we headed to the camels lined up outside.
 Soon we were going through the unfamiliar movement of mounting them.